Healthy Recipes Blog

 Ingredients

-• Shredded cooked chicken: I tend to use pre-cooked chicken breasts.
+• Shredded cooked chicken: I use pre-cooked chicken breasts.
+You can use baked chicken breast, grilled chicken breast, poached chicken, or broiled chicken breast.
 You can also use rotisserie chicken.
 Just make sure to remove the skin.

 • Shredded green cabbage: Adds a wonderful crunch to the salad.
-To make life easy, I often use a bag of coleslaw mix that also includes shredded carrots and red cabbage.
+To make life easy, I often use a bag of coleslaw mix that includes shredded carrots, red cabbage, and green cabbage.

 • Sliced green onions: I only use the green parts.
-They add both color and flavor.
-You can either mix them into the salad or sprinkle them on top for a pretty presentation.
+They add color and flavor.
+Mix them into the salad or sprinkle them on top for a pretty presentation.

 • Soy sauce: I use reduced-sodium soy sauce in most of my recipes.
-Obviously, you can also use a gluten-free alternative.
+You can also use a gluten-free alternative.

 • Sesame oil: I like to use toasted sesame oil.
 It's so flavorful!

-• Rice vinegar: If you don’t have any on hand, it’s OK to use white wine vinegar instead.
-I don’t recommend using plain distilled vinegar, though.
-It’s too acidic.
+• Rice vinegar: If you don't have any on hand, it's OK to use white wine vinegar instead.
+I don't recommend using plain distilled vinegar.
+It's too acidic.

 • Honey: Just one tablespoon to balance out the other flavors.
 You can omit this ingredient if you wish.

-• Minced garlic and ginger: You can mince them by yourself, or use the stuff that comes in a jar.
-Freshly minced will taste better, though.
-I don't recommend subbing powders, though - they're not as flavorful.
+• Minced garlic and ginger: You can mince them by yourself or use the stuff that comes in a jar.
+Freshly minced will taste better.
+I don't recommend using garlic or ginger powders.
+They're not as flavorful.

-• Red pepper flakes: They don't make the salad truly spicy - they just add an extra layer of flavor.
+• Red pepper flakes: They don't make the salad truly spicy.
+They merely add an extra layer of flavor.

 Instructions